flamminger/CEI2TEI/README.md

 - `<cei:mod>` moved to `<expan>`
   - @type moved to rendition
 - `<cei:space>` attribute @hand has no corresponding attribute, moved to @source for now
-- `<cei:supplied>` attributes @type and @lang have no corrsponding attributes, moved to @unit and @source
+- `<cei:supplied>` attributes @type and @lang have no corresponding attributes, moved to @unit and @source
 - `<cei:handSHift` attribute @hand moved to @scribe
-  - @scribe does not allow whitespace or special characters
+  - @scribe does not allow whitespace or special characters (SEE below for datatype changes)
 - `<tei:tei>` elements within a few charters, for now removed
 - `<cei:note>` attribute @type can no longer be used freely, for now moved to @prev
 - `<cei:scope>` in `<cei:archIdentifier>` has no corresponding element, for now moved to `<note type='structural'>`